 In 1986, Architect Roberto Samanez Argumedo and Archaeologist Julinho Zapata Rodriguez carried out the "Proposal for the Restoration and Enhancement of the Archaeological Ensemble of Choquequirao".

-According to studies conducted by archaeologists Roberto Samanez and Julinho Zapata, Choquequirao has the same architectural design as the Inca city of Cusco, with a dual organization, where the high sector or Hanan and the lower part or Hurin were created, in which both Inca cities had temples, enclosures, terraces, ceremonial buildings, the three two-level buildings and the two kallankas (Samanez and Zapata 1999: 90).
+Archaeologists Roberto Samanez and Julinho Zapata conducted studies and found that Choquequirao shares the same architectural design as the Inca city of Cusco.
+Both cities feature a dual organization, with the high sector or Hanan and the lower part or Hurin.
+Both Inca cities include temples, enclosures, terraces, ceremonial buildings, three two-level buildings, and two kallankas (Samanez and Zapata 1999: 90).

-Choquequirao, due to its location, was a very productive land called the land of the sun worked by the "mita" system, which was worked and cared for by the mitimaes of Quito or "yungas Indians" who were brought from Ecuador by Pachacutec (Espinoza 1973: 90).
-(Espinoza 1973).
+Due to its location, Choquequirao became a very productive land called the land of the sun, which the "mita" system worked.
+Pachacutec brought the mitimaes from Quito, or "yungas Indians" from Ecuador, to work and care for the land (Espinoza 1973: 90).

 The characters that arrived to the archaeological site for the first time were: